SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-30-preventive-paxlovid-fails-prepub.md

 > Shares of Pfizer, which fell 3% in regular trading, were down another 1% at \$48.53
 > after hours.

-That's totally meaning-free, since Friday 2022-Apr-29 was a _terrible_ day in the US stock market, with the US total market index closing down 3.55%.
+That's _totally meaning-free:_ Friday 2022-Apr-29 was a _terrible_ day in the US stock
+market, with the US total market index closing down 3.55%.
 Pfizer stock didn't fall because anybody even noticed this trial's non-result; Pfizer stock fell because the _entire market fell dramatically_, and Pfizer was just along for the ride.